Skip to main content

 SELECT

-WHERE last_update_date = (SELECT MAX(last_update_date) FROM public_data.nrc_reactor_status)
+WHERE ts.date = (SELECT MAX(date) FROM public_data.nrc_reactor_status_timeseries)

-ORDER BY current_power_level DESC;
+ORDER BY ts.power_level_percent DESC;

 Track power output trends for a specific plant